 Nuts are low in saturated fats but contain higher levels of both monounsaturated and polyunsaturated fats.
-Scientific research has found that higher levels of nut intake were associated with better brain function as we age.5 Nuts and seeds are also rich sources of antioxidant powerhouses like vitamin E (found in higher amounts in sunflower seeds, almonds, and hazelnuts).
-Human studies have validated the critical role of vitamin E in protecting the central nervous system.6 Vitamin E has been shown to protect cognitive performance in terms of learning and memory as well as emotional response.6
+Research has demonstrated that higher consumption of nuts is associated with better aging brain function.3 Nuts and seeds are also rich sources of antioxidant powerhouses like vitamin E (found in higher amounts in sunflower seeds, almonds, and hazelnuts).
+Studies have validated the significant role of vitamin E in protecting the central nervous system as well as cognitive performance in terms of learning, memory and emotional response.4

-Berries such as strawberries, blueberries, raspberries, blackberries and others are very high in antioxidants.
-Berries have particularly high levels of a subclass of flavonoids called anthocyanidins (the compounds responsible for the dark blues, purples, and reds associated with various berries), that have the ability to cross the blood-brain barrier where they localize in areas of learning and memory.10 Substantial experimental data have established that berry supplementation enhances nerve cell function and survival, and effectively reduces age-related cognitive impairment in experimental models.10 Blueberries have demonstrated an ability to improve measures of memory such as word recall after just 12 weeks of consumption.11
+Strawberries, blueberries, raspberries, and blackberries are high in antioxidants.
+Additionally, berries contain high levels of flavonoids called anthocyanidins (the compounds responsible for the dark blues, purples, and reds associated with various fruits), that cross the blood-brain barrier where they concentrate in areas of learning and memory.6 Blueberries have demonstrated an ability to improve measures of memory such as word recall after just 12 weeks of consumption.7

 Most people will likely be able to tell you that green vegetables are good for you, but fewer may be able to explain why they are great for the brain!
 Greens such as kale, chard, spinach, bok choy, and broccoli are rich in vitamins and nutrients, many of which have demonstrated remarkable influence on brain structure and function.
 Green vegetables are a good source of vitamin K. While vitamin K may be most well-known for its role in blood coagulation, research has shown it also has an emerging role in brain health.
-Vitamin K is involved in the production of a specific type of fat-based molecule called a sphingolipid that is part of the cell membrane of all nerve cells in the brain.12 Other protein-based biomolecules that depend on vitamin K are also being discovered.
-These molecules play a number of roles in cellular communication as well as roles in the growth and survival of nerve cells and the specialized glial cells that are responsible for surrounding neurons and providing support for and insulation between them.13 Emerging data also point to unique actions of the K vitamer menaquinone-4 (MK-4) against oxidative stress and inflammation.12
+Vitamin K is involved in the production of a specific type of fat-based molecule called a sphingolipid that is part of the cell membrane of all nerve cells in the brain.8 Other protein-based biomolecules that depend on vitamin K are also being discovered.
+These molecules play a number of roles in cellular communication as well as in the growth and survival of nerve cells and the specialized glial cells that are responsible for surrounding neurons and providing support for and insulation between them.9 New data also points to K vitamer menaquinone-4 (MK-4) as a defense for oxidative stress and inflammation.10

-Believe it or not, chocolate contains many compounds that are of important biological activity.
+Believe it or not, chocolate contains many compounds that are important to biological activity.
 Dark chocolate is a particularly rich source of antioxidants.
-The brain is highly susceptible to oxidative stress, which increases during aging and is considered a major contributor to the degenerative breakdown of nerve cells so having adequate antioxidant support available is vital to preserving health and function.6 Dark chocolate is a particularly rich source of antioxidants and may be uniquely helpful in supporting brain health.
-Research shows that consuming dark chocolate (at least 70% cacao) may improve brain plasticity, which is crucial for learning, and may also provide other brain-related benefits.14 Further research suggests that the flavonoids contained in chocolate may encourage neuron and blood vessel growth in areas of the brain involved in memory and learning as well as stimulate blood flow in the brain.15
+The brain is highly susceptible to oxidative stress, which increases during aging and is considered a major contributor to the degenerative breakdown of nerve cells.
+Adequate antioxidant support is vital to preserving brain health and function.11 Dark chocolate is a particularly rich source of antioxidants and may be uniquely helpful here as well.
+Research shows that consuming dark chocolate made up of at least 70% cacao may improve brain plasticity, which is crucial for learning, and may also provide other brain-related benefits.
+Further research suggests that the flavonoids contained in chocolate may encourage neuron and blood vessel growth in areas of the brain involved in memory and learning as well as stimulate blood flow in the brain.

 For more tasty recipes and to learn more about the health benefits of natural foods, visit The Naturopathic Kitchen!